helmisatria/beasiswakita-frontend/README.md

 # Beasiswakita Frontend

-This is a source code for daruma projcet.
+This is a source code for beasiswakita projcet.

 ## Getting Started